A detailed comparison of HALCON vs. Cognex VisionProNew updated information on 05/02/18

 Cognex has an "Inspection Designer" or CogDataAnalysis tool that allows you to create a custom classifier from the results within your application.
 There are no pre-defined classifier tools in VisionPro.
 There is an add-on software module called VisionPro Surface - training algorithms learn the appearance of each class of defect based on the user’s visual cues.

-OCR and OCV: Equivalent performance on OCR applications, VisionPro has an advantage on OCV applications due to an easier to use interface.
+OCR and OCV: HALCON now employs a Deep Learning Font Set - it literally can read any font without training.
+HALCON offers superior performance to VisionPro.
+Equivalent performance on OCR applications, VisionPro has an advantage on OCV applications due to an easier to use interface.
 HALCON has a library of pre-trained industrial fonts that can be used without training which is a nice feature.

 1D and 2D Barcode tools - Equivalent performance on 1D and 2D barcode symbologies - Cognex enjoys an advantage on the number of barcode grading metrics and also has US Postal Barcode capability.